BobBuildTool/bob/doc/manual/configuration.rst

     The mount paths are considered invariants of the build.
 That is changing the mounts will neither automatically cause a rebuild of the sandbox (and affected packages) nor will binary artifacts be re-fetched.

+The user might amend the mount and search paths in ``default.yaml`` by a :ref:`configuration-config-sandbox` entry.

 .. _configuration-recipes-relocatable: